openblack/openblack/readme.md

 ## Configuration for using vcpkg (Recommended for new users)

-The simplest way to obtain all the required dependencies is through [vcpkg](https://github.com/Microsoft/vcpkg) which is included with a [manifest file](https://github.com/microsoft/vcpkg/blob/master/docs/users/manifests.md).
+The easiest way to install all dependencies is via [vcpkg](https://github.com/Microsoft/vcpkg) which is comes with a [manifest file](https://github.com/microsoft/vcpkg/blob/master/docs/users/manifests.md).

 The easiest way to get started on any platform is to allow CMake and vcpkg to handle all dependencies and configuration for you.
 To do so, you will be selecting the `"ninja-multi-vcpkg"   - Ninja Multi-Config (vcpkg)` preset.
 Other presets are available for more advanced users.